Part 1 – Training to Grow!

 - Am I training for too long?

-Essentially you’re going to be churning through calories like crazy… calories which should be used to recovery and growth.
+Essentially you’re going to be churning through calories like crazy… calories which should be used to aid recovery and growth.
 Now I know it’s not quite THAT simple, but overall it is!
 The chances are you’re exhausting yourself our aerobically and not anaerobically.
 You have to hit the muscle hard, smart, and effectively.
-Think of it like a sniper using one bullet to precisely hit a target, or a madman with an machinegun just spraying bullets (reps/sets) hoping one hits the target.

 I am generally in and out of the gym within 45-60mins… and that includes warming up, talking between sets, changing the music… don’t be in there for too long!
 Aim to take the body part to failure and get out of the gym to recover!